hiend0/Network-Plus-Part-1/Module 2/Physical Labs/view-the-switch-mac-address-table.md

 **What might be some of the challenges on larger networks when switches and PCs dynamically build ARP caches and MAC address tables?**
 _Answer:_
+In a larger network means large numbers of devices.
+A large number of devices means more ARP requests, leading to an ARP flood.
+Which will increase the load of the network device and can reduce performance.
+Mac address table will expand from a larger network, which mean the switch must store more MAC addresses in their table.

+# Lab Summary